Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside negative
 >
->  There are **EXTERNAL ACTIVITY** sections in the worksheet, this will covered in the next step.
+>  There are **EXTERNAL ACTIVITY** sections in the worksheet, this will be covered in the next step.
 >